Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as

 \section{Conclusions and Outlook}

 We have presented a new theory to go beyond the semiclassical models for the development of equivalent circuits of quantum systems and applied it to a simple yet technologically useful QD system: the SEB.
 Our results reproduce the known behaviour of the SEB at low frequency and high temperature \cite{Cochrane2022,cochrane2022intrinsic}, and present an extension beyond the adiabatic regime.
-The self-consistent nature of our approach also allows us to include the effect of the finite lifetime of an electron in a QD when coupled to a reservoir, including the description of its resistive component, which was missing from the literature \cite{chawner2021nongalvanic,House_2015,Ahmed_2018}.
+The self-consistent nature of our approach also allows us to include the effect of the finite lifetime of an electron in a QD when coupled to a reservoir, including the description of its resistive component, which was missing from the literature \cite{chawner2021nongalvanic,House_2015,Ahmed2018}.

-The mathematical formalism employed in this work sheds new light on the concept of Gate current and the process of rf reflectometry, which is interpreted as the dynamics of polaron states in the QD.
+The mathematical formalism employed in this work sheds new light on the concept of gate current and the process of rf reflectometry, which is interpreted as the dynamics of polaron states in the QD.
 This allows us to see the well-known phenomenon of Power Broadening from a new angle, as an interference effect between dressed states in the QD.

 Our theory extends the adiabatic semiclassical SEB description into a novel regime, which we call Floquet Broadening, where the main source of energy uncertainty comes from the discrete nature of the photonic part of the polaron.
-In doing so, our theory recovers the Heisenberg Uncertainty Principle, which is not respected by the semiclassical theory.
-In its discussion, we propose measurements which are technologically within reach for the experimental validation of our theoretical results,including a modification of the admittance lineshape and a drop of its maximum value at high drive frequencies.
+In doing so, our theory recovers the Heisenberg uncertainty principle, which is not respected by the semiclassical theory.
+In its discussion, we propose measurements which are technologically within reach for the experimental validation of our theoretical results, including a modification of the admittance lineshape and a drop of its maximum value at high drive frequencies.